 Pushing the launch to October or November would mean Apple misses out on the September buying cycle for many consumers who are out of contract in August and September.

-At this point, we'd still say the most likely iPhone 8 release date is September 13 going on previous launch events, with the iPhone 7S and 7S Plus tipped to arrive alongside the 10th anniversary edition.
+So we're not convinced, but nor are we convinced by talk of delays.
+At this point, we'd still say the most likely iPhone 8 release date is September 12 or 13 going on previous launch events, which typically take place on the Tuesday or Wednesday of the second week in September, with the iPhone 7S and 7S Plus likely to arrive alongside the 10th anniversary edition.